truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 {{< /expand >}}

 {{< expand "Upgrading from SCALE Early Releases" "v" >}}
 Early releases of SCALE (Angelfish and pre-22.12.3 Bluefin release) use the root user credentials to log into the system.
-Use the existing root user credentials to log into SCALE.
+After upgrading from an earlier release, use the existing root user credentials to log into SCALE.
 {{< include file="/static/includes/CreateAdminDisableRoot.md" >}}
 {{< /expand >}}